-Total cost of revenues was \$92.6 million in 2008, \$133.3 million in 2009 and \$164.0 million in 2010.
-Cost of revenues includes cost of product and licenses, cost of software updates, maintenance and services and amortization of technology.
-Our cost of products and licenses is comprised of the cost of software and hardware production, manuals, packaging and license fees paid to third parties.
-Our cost of software updates, maintenance and services includes the cost of post-sale customer support, training, consulting and license fees paid to third parties.
+Total cost of revenues was \$133.3 million in 2009, \$164.0 million in 2010 and \$175.7 million in 2011.
+Cost of revenues includes cost of product and licenses, cost of software updates, maintenance and subscriptions and amortization of technology.
+Our cost of products and licenses includes mainly cost of software and hardware production, packaging and license fees paid to third parties.
+Our cost of software updates, maintenance and subscriptions includes the cost of post-sale customer support, training, consulting and license fees paid to third parties.

-Cost of products and licenses was \$34.6 million in 2008, \$61.5 million in 2009 and \$75.4 million in 2010, and represented 4% of revenues in 2008, and 7% of revenues in each of 2009 and 2010.
-The increase of \$13.9 million in 2010 cost of products and licenses was mainly due to the increase in security appliance products, which have higher products and licenses costs than our other products.
-In 2009, the increase was due primarily to the sale of security appliance products that we acquired from Nokia, which accounted for approximately \$22.9 million of the cost of products and licenses, and to a lesser extent to continued increases in sales of hardware-based products.
+Cost of products and licenses was \$61.5 million in 2009, \$75.4 million in 2010 and \$81.0 million in 2011, and represented 7% of revenues in each of 2009 and 2010 and 6% in 2011.
+The increase of \$5.6 million in 2011 and \$13.9 million in 2010 cost of products and licenses was mainly due to the increase in volume of security appliance products sold.
+The increase in expenses was lower than the increase in revenues due to different mix of products.

-Cost of software updates, maintenance and services was \$33.4 million in 2008, \$43.6 million in 2009, and \$55.7 million in 2010, and represented 4% of revenues in 2008 and 5% of revenues in each of 2009 and 2010.
-In 2010, the \$12.1 million increase in the cost of software updates, maintenance and services was primarily the result of an increase in headcount, support services provided and the full year aggregation of the Nokia acquisition.
-In 2009, the \$10.2 million increase in the cost of software updates, maintenance and services was primarily the result of cost of support for the Nokia security appliance business hardware-based products.
+Cost of software updates, maintenance and subscriptions was \$43.6 million in 2009, \$55.7 million in 2010 and \$63.5 million in 2011, and represented 5% of revenues in each of 2009, 2010 and 2011.
+In 2011, the \$7.8 million increase in the cost of software updates, maintenance and subscriptions was primarily the result of a \$3.1 million increase in compensation expenses and \$4.5 million increase in cost of third party support services provided.
+Of the compensation increase, \$2.5 million was related to increase in compensation and increase in headcount, from 290 at the end of 2010 to 303 at the end of 2011, and \$0.6 million was caused by the impact of currency fluctuations on compensation expenses.
+The increase is in correlation with revenue increase.
+In 2010, the \$12.1 million increase in the cost of software updates, maintenance and subscriptions was primarily the result of an increase in compensation and increase in headcount, support services provided and the full year aggregation of the Nokia acquisition.
+The increase is in correlation with revenue increase.

-In 2008, amortization of technology was \$24.6 million, primarily due to Zone Labs' intangible assets being fully amortized at the beginning of 2008.
-In 2009, amortization of technology increased by \$3.6 million, to \$28.2 million, mainly due to the inclusion of Nokia security appliance business.
+In 2011, amortization of technology decreased by \$1.7 million, to \$31.2 million, as part of the technology acquired in prior years which was fully amortized in 2011.
 In 2010, amortization of technology increased by \$4.6 million, to \$32.8 million, mainly due to the inclusion of the Liquid Machines and Facetime businesses and a full year of amortization of intangible assets from the acquisition of assets from Nokia.